wazuh/wazuh-documentation/source/user-manual/uninstall/central-components.rst

 Uninstalling the Wazuh central components
 =========================================

 You can uninstall all the Wazuh central components using the Wazuh installer.
-Run it with the option ``-u | --uninstall`` as follows.
+Run the Wazuh installer with the option ``-u`` or ``--uninstall`` as follows:

     .. code-block:: console